DevajMody/scikit-bio/courseProjectDocs/system-testing/report.md

 ## Test Scope and Coverage

-These black-box system tests validate end-to-end workflows of scikit-bio through its public API.
-The tests treat the library as a whole without referencing internal code structure.
+Black-box tests that validate scikit-bio's main workflows through its public API, treating the library as a whole without looking at internal code.

 **Workflows Covered:**
 - DNA sequence analysis pipeline (read, process, analyze)